1 Tiger Lily Lane

 from deer and invasive species

 The property is traversed by a network of trails, with more than three miles of boardwalk and mulched paths winding through the forest and marsh habitat, and the trail system is still expanding!
-Trails are (view/download a trail map here) open to the public, and we encourage community groups and schools to use it as an environmental teaching tool.
-Dogs on leash are permitted.
+Trails are open to the public, and we encourage community groups and schools to use it as an environmental teaching tool.
+Dogs on leash are permitted, we just ask pet owners to pick up after their pets and properly dispose of their droppings.
+See our Trail Map tab for the trailhead maps…Happy Hiking!

 The long term stewardship goal for the CMA is to restore the property to a diverse and ecologically functioning floodplain forest.
 Our stewardship focuses on ecological restoration and enhancements of existing habitats, and to date has included extensive control of invasive plant species, enhancement of vernal pool habitat used by breeding amphibians, stream bank stabilization and replenishment, and improvement of habitat lost as a result of degradation by invasive species and deer browsing.
 Almost 30 acres of the property are fenced against deer browse, allowing for the forest understory to regenerate, aided by our extensive native plantings.